grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ### weight

+By default topics are displayed in alphabetical order by `title`.

-You use the `weight` to specify the placement of a topic within the left-hand sidebar on https://grafana.com.
-Smaller numbers place the topic higher in the guide or section of the guide.
-Pages with the same weight or no weight will be displayed in alphabetical order.
+You use `weight` to specify a different topic order within the left-hand sidebar on https://grafana.com.
+Smaller numbers place the topic earlier in the guide or section of the guide.
+Pages with the same weight are displayed in alphabetical order.

-Use increments of `100` for all other content files.
+Use increments of `100` for content files.
 Doing so makes it easier for you to re-order existing topics when you add new topics.
-Weights can be specified at each level (directory) within the content.
+Weights are per directory.

 ## Example with different page and menu titles